Kidnapping of Barbara Mackle: Background

+Barbara Jane Mackle was born in 1948 to Robert and Jane Mackle.
+Robert was a property developer and cofounder of the $65 million Deltona Corporation, a major homebuilding company.
+Barbara has an older brother, four years her senior.

+Timeline

+Events before kidnapping

-Barbara Jane Mackle, aged 20 at the time of her kidnapping, was the daughter of Robert Mackle, a wealthy Florida land developer.
-Barbara was attending Emory University in Atlanta, Georgia, when the Hong Kong flu pandemic impacted the campus, resulting in Barbara contracting the illness.
-Barbara's mother travelled to Atlanta to take care of her daughter and drive her back to the family home in Coral Gables, Florida, for the Christmas break.
-Along the way they stayed at a Rodeway Inn in Decatur.
+Mackle was attending Emory University in Atlanta, Georgia, when she fell ill with the Hong Kong flu after a pandemic struck the campus.
+Her mother traveled to Atlanta to drive her back to the family home in Coral Gables, Florida, for the Christmas break.
+Before they departed, they stayed at a nearby Rodeway Inn.
+That night, Barbara's best friend, Stewart Hunt Woodward, visited them.

-Events
+Kidnapping

-On December 17, 1968, prison escapee Gary Steven Krist and his accomplice, Ruth Eisemann-Schierboth disguised as police officersknocked on the door of the room Barbara and her mother were sharing at the Rodeway Inn.
-Krist told Barbara that an acquaintance, Stewart Hunt Woodward, had been in a traffic accident.
-Once inside, Krist and Eisemann-Schier chloroformed, bound and gagged Mackle's mother and forced Barbara at gunpoint into the back of their waiting car, informing her that she was being kidnapped.
-They drove Barbara to a remote pine stand off South Berkeley Lake Road in Gwinnett County near Duluth and buried her in a shallow trench inside a fiberglass-reinforced box.
-The box was outfitted with an air pump, a battery-powered lamp, water laced with sedatives and food.
+At approximately 4 a.m. on December 17, 1968, prison escapee Gary Steven Krist and his accomplice, Ruth Eisemann-Schier, knocked on the door of the room Barbara and Jane were sharing at the Rodeway Inn.
+Both perpetrators were wearing ski masks and Gary was armed with a shotgun.
+From outside, Krist told Barbara that there had been a traffic accident.
+Fearing that it may have been Stewart involved in the accident, Mrs. Mackle let them in.
+Once inside, Krist and Eisemann-Schier chloroformed and bound Jane and forced Barbara at gunpoint into the back of their waiting car, informing her that she was being kidnapped.
+They drove Barbara to a remote pine stand off South Berkeley Lake Road in Gwinnett County near Lawrenceville and buried her in a shallow trench inside a fiberglass-reinforced box.
+The box was outfitted with an air pump, a battery-powered lamp, water laced with sedatives, and food.
 Two plastic pipes provided Mackle with outside air.